The-Strategy-Unit/HACA_Site/content/_index.md

 HACA 2025 will offer two packed days of inspiration, collaboration, and practical insights.
 You’ll hear from outstanding speakers, see real-world work in action, and take part in sessions designed to strengthen and empower the analytical community.

-HACA 2025 is brought to you by the [Strategy Unit](https://www.strategyunitwm.nhs.uk/), with sponsorship from [The Health Foundation](https://www.health.org.uk/) and supported by organisations from across the UK health and care system.</p>
+HACA 2025 is brought to you by [The Strategy Unit](https://www.strategyunitwm.nhs.uk/), with sponsorship from [The Health Foundation](https://www.health.org.uk/) and supported by organisations from across the UK health and care system.</p>

 <p class="custom-text">Got a question?</p>
 <p>Contact the HACA Conference Team at <b>strategyunit.tnc@nhs.net</b></p>